shubhamakshit/pwdlv3/README.md

 You can use the script with the following command-line arguments:

 - `--csv-file`: Input csv file.
 Legacy Support too.
-- `--id`: PhysicsWallh Video Id for single usage.
+- `--id`: PhysicsWallah Video Id for single usage.
 Incompatible with --csv-file.
 Must be used with --name.
 - `--name`: Name for the output file.
 Incompatible with --csv-file.
 Must be used with --url.
 - `--dir`: Output Directory.
 - `--verbose`: Verbose Output.